How to Navigate Early Years of Marriage Without Letting Small Cracks Turn Into Big Distance

 A daily check-in helps each person feel noticed.
 One real appreciation a day protects the relationship from emotional invisibility.
 One weekly no-logistics conversation keeps the marriage from becoming a project-management system with anniversary photos.
 One shared ritual, whether it is chai after dinner, a walk, a Sunday reset, or ten quiet minutes together before sleep, gives the relationship emotional rhythm.

-This is where Growing Apart After Marriage can be linked naturally.
+This is often when small emotional gaps become long-term distance.
 Growing apart is often less about one dramatic event and more about neglected repetition.

 Early Marriage in Urban India Needs Different Skills